ActualIA/prd/template/11-monetization.md

 Considering that these generation costs fluctuate often and that ActualIA needs to be maintained, the paid plan will be proposed for 5,99\$.
 If we achieve our 5000 user basis, this will lead to a revenue stream of around 1430\$ per month, which can be used to pay a few hours per month a developper to maintain the application and to handle administrative expenses.

-If more revenue comes it, it will be reinvested in the developpement of the application to improve it.
+If more revenue comes in, it will be reinvested in the developpement of the application to improve it.